MIT recurring payments

 In our payment widget

-If the user checks this box and the payment is performed successfully, you will receive the token for recurring payments.
+If the user ticks this checkbox and the payment is performed successfully, you will receive a token for recurring payments.

 Token statuses